The Kurgan: Highlander

 The Kurgan was born in what is now Russia on the coast of the Caspian Sea.
 His tribe, part of the Kurgan culture, were infamous for their cruelty, known to "toss children into pits full of starved dogs, and watch them fight for [the] meat" for amusement.

 In 1536, the Kurgan hires himself out to Clan Fraser in their battle with the MacLeod clan, in exchange for allowing him to be the one to kill Connor MacLeod.
 In the midst of the battle, the Kurgan challenges MacLeod and runs him through with his broadsword.
-However, Connor's cousins Angus and Dougal beat the Kurgan back, rescuing Connor from beheading.
+However, Connor's cousins Angus, Dougal and other MacLeods force the Kurgan back, rescuing Connor from beheading.
 The Kurgan screams: "Another time, MacLeod!"
 Five years later, another Immortal, Ramírez, seeks out MacLeod as the only hope of defeating the Kurgan.
 However, the Kurgan discovers this and tracks them down to MacLeod's home.
 MacLeod is away, but Ramírez and Heather MacLeod, Connor's wife, are there.
 He battles Ramírez, who slices Kurgan's throat (though not deep enough to behead him) before being impaled and decapitated.
 After taking Ramirez's Quickening, the Kurgan rapes Heather and departs.

 The Kurgan and Connor MacLeod meet again in 1985, in New York City, where the Gathering is to take place.
 During this time, the Kurgan uses his status as a New York City criminal skinhead gang leader as a fake background and goes by the alias "Victor Kruger."
 The last six Immortals are Victor, MacLeod, Sunda Kastagir, Iman Fasil, Osta Vasilek, and Yung Dol Kim.
 Vasilek is beheaded by the Kurgan in New Jersey before he learns of Fasil's death in Madison Square Garden at the hands of MacLeod.
 He then defeats both Kim and Connor's friend Kastagir, leaving just him and McLeod.
 In order to throw Connor's concentration off, the Kurgan kidnaps his then-girlfriend, Brenda Wyatt, and takes her to the Silvercup Studios building.

 MacLeod follows them to the site, where he and the Kurgan face each other in combat.
 MacLeod beheads his foe, his essence passing to the Highlander, winner of "The Prize".